lsst-dm/dmtn-031/index.rst

 .. abstract::

-   The current reference catalog matcher used by LSST for astrometry has be found to not be adequately robust and fails to find matches on serveral current datasets.
+   The current reference catalog matcher used by LSST for astrometry has been found to not be adequately robust and fails to find matches on several current datasets.
 This document describes a potential replacement algorithm, and compares its performance with the current implementation.

 ############
 Introduction